maksyche/useful-theory/calculus/README.md

 ![Secant Line](secant_line.gif)

 In the example above, we calculated the average rate of change on the interval $[a, b]$.
 Now **let's give these values some real-world meaning**.
-Let's consider I went for a walk and this **graphic shows a distance from me to my home over time**. $y$ denotes a distance in kilometers and $x$ denotes time in hours I spent walking *(ignore that the graphic doesn't start at 0; let's assume I started the timer before actually going out)*.
+Let's consider I went for a walk and **this graphic shows a distance from me to my home over time**. $y$ denotes a distance in kilometers and $x$ denotes time in hours I spent walking.

-So, the average rate of change of the distance I walked on the interval from the 4th hour of my trip until the 6th hour is approximately $0.734$.
-What's the average rate of change of the distance? **It's speed**.
-This means that my average speed at this interval was approximately $0.734 km/h$.
+So, the average rate of change of the distance I walked on the interval from the 5th hour of my trip until the 7th hour is approximately $0.145.
+What's the average rate of change of the distance? **It's speed** (or velocity in this case, to be precise).
+This means that my average velocity at this interval was approximately $145 m/h$.

 ### The Instant Rate of Change (Derivative)